Malo Korrigan

-Malo Korrigan (full English title Malo Korrigan and the Space Tracers, French title Malo Korrigan et les Traceurs de l'espace) is a French animated television series with 26 episodes, created by Eric Paul Marais and directed by Arthur Qwak and Norman J. LeBlanc of Futurikon.
-It is a Futurikon - Tooncan Productions, Inc. - M6 Métropole Télévision - Canal J co-production and distributed by M6 Métropole Télévision.
-The English theme song is an original song composed for the TV series by Deep Forest.
+Malo Korrigan (full English title Malo Korrigan and the Space Tracers, French title Malo Korrigan et les Traceurs de l'espace) is an animated television series with 26 episodes, created by Eric Paul Marais and directed by Arthur Qwak and Norman J. LeBlanc of Futurikon.
+It is a French-Canadian-German co-production between Futurikon, Tooncan Productions, Inc. and Ravensburger Film + TV and distributed by M6 Métropole Télévision and Canal J. The English theme song is an original song composed for the TV series by Deep Forest.
 It was first aired in France during 2002; and later aired in the UK, Canada, Spain, Zimbabwe, Russia, Namibia, Kenya and on SABC1 in South Africa.

 Synopsis

 After a centuries long intergalactic war, peace finally reigns in the universe.
 More than 200 planets have joined together to form the Cosmocratic League with the aims of maintaining the peace and promoting the economic development of space.
 Interplanetary transport has become a vital service in maintaining the stability and unity of the League, with vast profits being made by some companies, such as the powerful and ruthless Krill-Fireng Consortium.
 Only a handful of independents remain, rebellious and valuing their freedom, facing many dangers to deliver their cargo in record times.
 They are the Tracers, and the most famous of them all is Malo Korrigan and his crew aboard their ship, the Starduke.